norcams/docs-enduser/docs/security-groups.rst

 **2001:db8:a:b:c:d:e:100/128**
   The single IPv6 address ``2001:db8:a:b:c:d:e:100``

-The actual number of IPv6 addresses that the ranges cotain is so large we have omitted them from this list.
+The actual number of IPv6 addresses that the ranges contain is so large we have omitted them from this list.

 ..
 IMPORTANT::